atish-shanbhag/Updates/README.md

 1. Write a C Program to Generate First N Triangular Numbers (Where N is read from the Keyboard)

+# 25 May coding updates

+1. Python program to get the count of number of digits.

+2. Python program to print the sum of number of given range in the series.

 # 26 May coding updates
 1. Write a c program to print all permutation of given string.